Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Edge mode Lagrangian for YM

 Choose $\delta$ to be the infinitesimal variation for the gauge transformation \eqref{bolded_transforms}:

 then the symplectic form is \be

 \ee Thus finally the charge density is

-exactly as computed in our previous work \cite{Nagy:2024dme,Nagy:2024jua}.
-Here the Lagrangian formulation allows for a first principles derivation of the charge, as well as a well-defined renormalisation procedure, which will be further detailed in \autoref{sec: renormalisation}.
+using \eqref{tildeFboldF}.
+This is exactly as computed in our previous work \cite{Nagy:2024dme,Nagy:2024jua}.
+Here the Lagrangian formulation allows for a first principles derivation of the charge, as well as a well-defined renormalisation procedure, which will be further detailed in \cref{sec: renormalisation}.

 We recover the usual charge algebra corresponding to Yang-Mills,